 During FY13, per direction from NASA HQ, the PCOS program office developed two technology roadmaps for future X-ray astronomy and gravitational wave observatories.
 These completed roadmaps are available below:

-The PCOS Program Office has released the second installment of the Program Annual Technology Report (PATR).
-This report summarizes the status of technology development funded by the Program in FY12, includes the community-derived technology needs as provided by the PhysPAG and via technology needs forms submitted by the community.
+The PCOS Program Office has released the next installment of the Program Annual Technology Report (PATR).
+This report summarizes the status of technology development funded by the Program in FY13 and includes a technology needs list for the program.
 The PATR describes the Technology Management Board (TMB) prioritization of those technology needs and investment recommendations.
 The information in the PATR is one of several elements considered by the PCOS Program over the coming year as the calls for technology development proposals are drafted and investment decisions are made.

 The PATR is intended to improve the transparency and relevance of technology investments, provide the community a voice in the process, contribute to open competition for funding, and leverage the technology investments of other organizations by identifying a need and a customer.
 Comments from the community are invited at every stage.
 We appreciate the hard work of the PhysPAG, its associated SAGs and broader PCOS community in developing the matrix of technology needs, and we look forward to working together again next year.

 Updated PCOS Technology Needs Form is now available for download [DOCX].